 In addition to working with hospitality, lodging, food, and tourism businesses, Pam enjoys working with small businesses, those with “worthy” purposes that help to make the world a better place in some way.
 PKC has worked with authors, artists, house painters, woodworkers, family and horse dentists, a goat milk soap maker, an antique dealer, carriage driving trainers, a concert pianist, an electrical contractor, a retail consultant in Arizona, and a kennel that raises rare Japanese hunting dogs in Florida, to name a few.

 They all have interesting stories and unique specialties.
 Potential customers appreciate learning about the principles and people behind a business and discovering what makes it special.
 This messaging is communicated via their websites, in print materials, through email campaigns, blog posts, and social media.
 Pam Knights helps to bring those unique attributes into focus through creative messaging, content creation, and compelling visuals.
 PKC’s team of talented professionals work to produce distinctive print and digital marketing materials and customized Word Press websites.

 Small Businesses Make the World a Better Place

 Last Time Around Antiques, Collectibles & Refinished Furniture

-After outgrowing their downtown Barre store, Terry Culver and his wife Sue Hudson recently moved their flourishing antique business to a larger space in East Barre.
+After outgrowing their downtown Barre store, Terry Culver and his wife Sue Hudson recently moved their flourishing antique business, Last Time Around Antiques, to a larger space in East Barre.
 It’s exciting to see how much their business has grown since first working with them in 2012 when they opened their shop.
-We’re now working on their second and all-new website.
+PKC recently completed their all-new website.
 Photo by First Light Studios.